 - District Office Staff: The Charter's Link website tool will be used year-round to upload required compliance documentation that is provided by school Administration, including, but not limited to, quarterly financials, school calendar and logistical details, Board of Directors documents, safety and health certification - For emergency situations and other urgent matters, parent link, email and phone calls will be used to execute plans and procedures - Board of Directors: Administration will meet with the Board of Directors and its Finance committee on a monthly basis and additionally as needed to address urgent matters.
 Meetings will take place in person or via online platforms.
 Agendas will be set, topics presented and reviewed thoroughly, and include but are not limited to: school financials, academics, faculty updates, compliance review, campus redevelopment, and safety/security.
 These meetings are subject to Sunshine Law and open to the Public. - Administration: Admin meetings will be held weekly with the Administration and support team - Teachers, faculty and staff: Weekly staff meetings will be held to communicate needs, updates, and initiatives - Administration may hold meetings or send emails to communicate grade level information, Leader in Me updates, PTA information, technology updates, parent partnership initiatives, safety and security notifications, and campus logistics - Students and Families: Communication with families will be carried out regularly with a weekly News Flash.
+A link to a "How To Use CANVAS" will also be provided to families through the NewsFlash, the school website, during Open House and in teachers' beginning of the year Family Communications.
 Additionally, specific topics will be emailed as needed.
 Student led conferences will be shared with families - The school website also contains important links for our parents and community - Teachers will conduct conferences with families to discuss their students' progress.
 These may be done faceto-face or through online platforms.
 Ongoing follow ups may continue through the school-year as needed, via email, phone call, or face-to-face. - Community Businesses/Regulatory bodies: These stakeholders will provide a partnership with our school.
 Some examples include: - State and Local Officials - Florida Department of Education (FLDOE) - Center for Disease Control and Department of Health - Local Fire and Police Departments - BayCare